thalassa-cloud/terraform-provider-thalassa/docs/resources/subnet.md

 - `annotations` (Map of String) Annotations for the Subnet
 - `description` (String) A human readable description about the subnet
 - `labels` (Map of String) Labels for the Subnet
+- `organisation_id` (String) Reference to the Organisation of the Subnet.
+If not provided, the organisation of the (Terraform) provider will be used.
 - `route_table_id` (String) Route Table of the Subnet

 ### Read-Only